Learn how to make juicy turkey burgers from the grill or on the stovetop – and never suffer through a dry turkey burger again!

 Juicy Turkey Burgers

-- 1 pound lean ground turkey - Look for 93% lean ground turkey, at least.
+- 1 pound ground turkey - Look for 93% lean ground turkey.
 If you can find 90/10, that’s even better.
+I would not suggest 99% lean.

 - 2 tablespoons mustard (yellow mustard, Dijon, etc - can also use ketchup, bbq sauce or mayo